geoffrich/geoffrich.net/src/posts/svelte-action-sticky.md

 The classes aren't strictly necessary, but they make it clear why the divs are there if you saw them in the dev tools inspector.

-We then initialize an Intersection Observer to observe either the top or bottom sentinel, depending on the `stickToTop` parameter passed to the action.
+We then initialize an intersection observer to observe either the top or bottom sentinel, depending on the `stickToTop` parameter passed to the action.
 The [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) allows us to execute a function when a certain node exits or enters the viewport.
 If the observer fires and the sentinel is outside of the viewport (i.e., not intersecting), then the element must be stuck (except for an edge case we'll cover later).
 If the sentinel is within the viewport, then the sticky element cannot be stuck.

 Either way, we dispatch a custom `stuck` event with a property that indicates whether the element is sticking.
 The component using the action can listen to this event and update its state accordingly.